Water and a Flame: Celine Dion version

-Canadian singer Celine Dion covered "Water and a Flame" for her 2013 album, Loved Me Back to Life.
-It was once again produced by Eg White and released as the third single in the United Kingdom.
-"Water and a Flame" was added to the A List on the BBC Radio 2 Playlist on 6 February 2014 and the commercial single was scheduled for release in the UK on 24 March 2014.
-On 11 April 2014, "Water and a Flame" was officially sent to Contemporary hit radio in Italy.
+Canadian singer Celine Dion recorded "Water and a Flame" for her 2013 album Loved Me Back to Life.
+The track was produced by Eg White and issued as the album's third single in the United Kingdom.
+It was added to the A List on the BBC Radio 2 playlist on 6 February 2014, and a commercial single was scheduled for release on 24 March 2014.
+On 11 April 2014, the song was sent to Contemporary hit radio in Italy.

 Background and release

-On 8 August 2012, Le Journal de Montréal wrote that Dion's upcoming English-language studio album will contain songs written and produced by Eg White, who worked with Adele on 19 and 21.
-The fragment of the first song, "Water and a Flame" premiered on The Katie Couric Show on 25 April 2013 and a behind-the-scenes look at Dion and White recording the song was posted on singer's official website the next day.
-On 29 August 2013, Billboard wrote that Dion's upcoming album Loved Me Back to Life is her edgiest record to date and it includes "Water and a Flame", which finds Dion utilizing the lower, grainier register of her voice.
-The video titled "Making of Water and a Flame" was released onto Dion's Vevo channel on 30 October 2013 and the official audio of the song premiered there on 5 November 2013.
-Eg White also co-wrote and produced another song on Loved Me Back to Life, "Didn't Know Love".
-On 6 February 2014, Dion's official website announced "Water and a Flame" as the third UK single.
-The song was added to the A List on the BBC Radio 2 Playlist and the commercial single was scheduled for release in the UK on 24 March 2014.
-However, the commercial single was withdrawn at the last minute.
-The song peaked at number thirty on the UK Radio Airplay Chart in early March 2014.
-On 11 April 2014, "Water and a Flame" was sent to radio in Italy.
+On 8 August 2012, Le Journal de Montréal reported that Dion's forthcoming English-language album would include material written and produced by Eg White, known for his work with Adele on 19 and 21.
+A preview of "Water and a Flame" premiered on The Katie Couric Show on 25 April 2013, followed by behind-the-scenes footage released on Dion's official website.

+On 29 August 2013, Billboard described Loved Me Back to Life as Dion's edgiest album to date and noted that "Water and a Flame" highlights the lower, grainier register of her voice.
+A "Making of Water and a Flame" video was released on Dion's Vevo channel on 30 October 2013, and the official audio premiered on 5 November 2013.

+Eg White also co-wrote and produced "Didn't Know Love" for the album.
+On 6 February 2014, Dion's website confirmed "Water and a Flame" as the third UK single.
+Although a commercial single was planned for 24 March 2014, it was withdrawn shortly before release.
+The song reached number thirty on the UK Radio Airplay Chart in early March 2014.
+It was later sent to Italian radio on 11 April 2014.